-- Insurance and Intermediaries payable includes the following material amounts: - a) Commission payable to intermediaries of €1.9 (2017: €1.3m) - Amounts due relate to commission payable to intermediaries and is calculated in accordance with the terms and conditions of the contract with the intermediary. - There is a high degree of certainty over the economic outflow due to the relatively short timeframe between the commission liabilities arising and the intermediary receiving payment from the Company. - The value of this commission payable in the financial statements is the same as for Solvency II with no significant estimates or judgements used in the valuation of these payables - b) Losses payable to policyholders including claims management expenses at 31st December 2018 of €4.2m (2017: €3.7m) - Amounts due represent claims that have been reported to the Company but not yet paid to policyholders and fees payable to claims handlers for these losses. - These balances are valued at fair value based upon the agreed claims settlement - The valuation in the financial statements is the same as for Solvency II with no significant estimates or judgements used in the valuation of these payables
+- Insurance and Intermediaries payable includes the following material amounts: - a) Commission payable to intermediaries of €2.9m (2018: €1.9m) - Amounts due relate to commission payable to intermediaries and is calculated in accordance with the terms and conditions of the contract with the intermediary. - There is a high degree of certainty over the economic outflow due to the relatively short timeframe between the commission liabilities arising and the intermediary receiving payment from the Company. - The value of this commission payable in the financial statements is the same as for Solvency II with no significant estimates or judgements used in the valuation of these payables b) Losses payable to policyholders including claims management expenses at 31st December 2019 of €12.2m (2018: €4.2m)

+- Amounts due represent claims that have been reported to the Company but not yet paid to policyholders and fees payable to claims handlers for these losses. - These balances are valued at fair value based upon the agreed claims settlement amount. - The valuation in the financial statements is the same as for Solvency II with no significant estimates or judgements used in the valuation of these payables